Who Has What? All about girls’ bodies & boys’ bodies is written by Robie H. Harris and illustrated by Nadine Bernard Westcott.

 Make sure you have a look at the book, Who has What?, first (before you read it to your child)!
 That way you will know what to expect.
 You won’t find anything too ‘scary’ in this book.
 The drawings of the genitals are quite simple, but still get the point across about their differences.

-You can find some tips on how to read ‘sex ed’ books, like Who Has What?
-All about girls’ bodies and boys’ bodies, here.
+You can find some tips in this article on how to read ‘sex ed’ books, like Who Has What?
+All about girls’ bodies and boys’ bodies.

 Who has What? is a picture book but it is very wordy.
 You may have to summarise the text on some pages, as it is very comprehensive.
 Most 3 year olds would not have the attention span to sit through a read of this book.
 So you may need to speed read it, or simplify the content so that they don’t get too bored!